-- A. The Work included within this Section consists of furnishing all material, equipment, and labor while performing all operations necessary for abandoning water mains, valves, water service lines and/or fire hydrants as shown within the Drawings and specified herein.
+A. The work included within this section consists of furnishing all material, equipment, and labor while performing all operations necessary for abandoning water mains, valves, water service lines and/or fire hydrants as shown within the drawings and specified herein.

-- 1.2 RELATED SECTIONS

 - A. Section 01230, Excavation and Backfill

 - B. Section 02650, PVC Pipe for Water Mains

 - C. Section 02660, Ductile Iron Pipe

 - D. Section 02665, HDPE Pipe

 - E. Section 02670, Ductile Iron Fittings

 - A. A cement-based grout shall be used to fill the void of the existing water main.
 The grouting material must have strength of at least 100 psi and shall have flow characteristics appropriate for filling the water main.
-The grout mix design and method of installation shall by approved by the Engineer prior to beginning operation. - B. Plugs and Clamps: Applicable for type of pipe to be plugged
+The grout mix design and method of installation shall be approved by the Engineer prior to beginning operation. - B. Plugs and Clamps: Applicable for type of pipe to be plugged